Dog Biting - Meaning

 Not even a tiny puncture like from the glucometer - always helpful: test for insulin resistance before you get diabetic!
 And if you feed kibble or "tin food", do the same for your dog.

 So yes, most times when new puppy owners - you know, those who didn't bother to LEARN from My New Puppy Diary - complain: "My puppy bites!" - what the puppy actually does is: mere nipping, and you better know how to control that!

 Now that we have clarified the meaning of dog biting in the context of this article, next is the causes of dog biting: Why dogs bite.

-If your dog has repeatedly bitten, it's sensible and worth the effort that you take records for all of the above clues.
-This will help you over time to pinpoint the true cause of dog biting.
+If the dog has repeatedly bitten, it's sensible and worth the effort that you take records for all of the above clues.
+This will help you over time to pinpoint the true CAUSE of dog biting.

 Because, only when you have identified the CAUSE of biting, you can reliably stop dog biting!